 Cooldown cardio: run, ruck or swim (pick one for 30 minutes)

 Pick one of the following moderately easy-paced cardio options for 30 minutes.
 Running and rucking should be a go-to option, but if you need a break from the impact of running or preparing for Army Dive School, you also should practice swimming.

 Note the distances:

-Run, Ruck with 40-50lbs, Swim with fins.
-Shoot for 3-4 miles running, 2-3 miles rucking and 1500 meters swimming with fins.
-That puts the paces at 7-10 minutes per mile pace on running, 10-15 minutes per mile on rucking and 50 meters per 1 minute pace with fins for swimming.
+Run, ruck with 40-50 pounds, swim with fins.
+Shoot for 3-4 miles running, 2-3 miles rucking and 1,500 meters swimming with fins.
+That puts the paces at 7-10 minutes per mile for running, 10-15 minutes per mile for rucking and 50 meters per minute with fins for swimming.

 Regardless of how you start to implement the new exercises that will be tested by the Army in 2020, figure a way to make them fun and how to fit them into normal workouts that you enjoy.
 This way, you can make the transition easily and learn to enjoy the new testing exercises.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.